• Skip to main content

 For more details, please visit our admissions criteria page.

-Winstedt is a mainstream, international school that provides various levels of tailored integrated support for our students.
+Winstedt offers a mainstream curriculum and a support pathway for students who benefit from a more tailored approach to access the standard curriculum at their grade level.
 We have students from over 30 different nationalities who speak more than 15 different native languages.

 Winstedt has a close-knit and supportive community of diverse students who are engaged in activities, both within and outside of the school, including theatre productions, sports teams, and musical groups.